Naveen3251/Heart-Disease-Prediction-ML/README.md

 ca:number of major vessels (0-3) colored by flourosopy<br>
 thal: 0 = normal; 1 = fixed defect; 2 = reversable defect<br>

+THE IMAGE OF WEB APPLICATION FOR THIS MACHINE LEARNING MODEL IS ATTACHED